jasonleonhard/my2dos/readme.md

 * [Backbone.js on Twitter](http://twitter.com/documentcloud)

 _If you have other helpful links to share, or find any of the links above no longer work, please [let us know](https://github.com/tastejs/todomvc/issues)._

+# Opening the index.html works locally, but my heroku deploy is not online yet.